watsonfellowship/watson-51/_fellows/charlie-wetzel.md

   - Thailand
 ---

 How do trans people use art to express their gender identity?
 How does national identity and public policy impact their work and lives?
-To answer these questions, I visited with transgender artists and explore creative queer communities around the world.
+To answer these questions, I visited with transgender artists and explored creative queer communities around the world.